SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Please take note of the following:

-  - The "Race Engineer.settings" file has been renamed to "Race Assistant.settings".
+  - The "Race Engineer.settings" file has been renamed to "Race.settings".
 The automated update procedure will take care of the renaming in all locations, even in the local setup database.
   - The controller actions "openRaceEngineerSettings" and "openRaceEngineerSetups" have been renamed to "openRaceAssistantSettings" and "openSetupDatabase" respectively.
 If you have used them in your configuration, you must rename them manually.